ultracake/KeaBank/README.md

 - The app uses the realtime database.

 ## Functionality:
+- User can signup
+- User can reset password
+- User can login
+- User can logout
+- User can Delete the whole account (user himself)

 - Can create an account
 - Can view an account or a list of current accounts
 - Can Transfer money from one account to another account